johnWilshire/contest/readme.md

-beta_sd           | The sd used to initialiseation of the `beta` contest trait. beta_max          | The maximum value of the `beta` contest trait. beta_mean         | The mean used to initialiseation of the `beta` contest trait. verbose           | Whether or not to print detailed mesages to the console. quiet             | Whether or not to print generation messages.
+beta_sd           | The sd used to initialiseation of the `beta` contest trait. beta_max          | The maximum value of the `beta` contest trait. beta_mean         | The mean used to initialiseation of the `beta` contest trait. log_every         | Log traits of winners ever this number of generations. verbose           | Whether or not to print detailed mesages to the console. quiet             | Whether or not to print generation messages.